liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/theme-generator/01-theme-generator-intro.markdown

 for more information.

-While you can create themes using the tools you prefer, the Liferay Theme Generator is designed with theme development for @product@ in mind.
+While you can create themes using the tools you prefer, the Liferay Theme Generator is designed with theme development for @sharepoint@ in mind.
 Its toolset and features help streamline theme development.